Contrary to popular belief, your savings and investments are not the foundation of your financial plans.

 Financial risk management is!
 Managing the financial risks of life events that are beyond your control is the foundation of a solid financial plan.

-As human beings and mere mortals, we are all exposed to risks everyday and sometimes tragic things happen to good, healthy and active people like you and me.
+As human beings (and mere mortals), we are all exposed to risks every day and sometimes bad things happen to good, healthy and active people like you and me.

 These are serious life events that are beyond our control, and unfortunately, most of us fail to plan for such events; believing that this kind of thing only happens to other people.

 As responsible adults, most of us would have started some form of savings or investment account(s) such as a bank savings account, a TFSA or an RRSP but most of us fail to plan for the worst possible events that could affect our ability to make a living.

 Yet, it isn’t surprising that most of us know or at least has heard of someone active and healthy being inflicted with a serious illness or disability and as you may be well aware of, some people do pass-away prematurely.